How can i take action?

 “‘How The Media Failed Women in 2013′ is one video you need to watch this year. . .It’s truly powerful stuff.”Read more

 Do cool work that matters!
-The Representation Project is looking for the best and brightest to join our team.
+The Representation Project is looking for flexible figure-outers to join our team.
 Together, we’re challenging and overcoming limiting stereotypes, gender norms, and social injustices.
-Join our staff via one of the opportunities below.
+We’re currently hiring a Sales Manager:

 HOW TO APPLY